News & Visitor Information for Birdcraft

 This six-acre site was originally planted as a refuge to attract, harbor, and feed migratory and resident birds.
 More than 120 bird species have been recorded on its grounds.

 Birdcraft’s focus today is offering premier natural history education programs and events for children and adults.
 It is also a federally-licensed bird-banding station.

 Birdcraft Museum Renovations Completed – Event Space Available for Rental

 For more than a hundred years, Birdcraft has served as a gateway to our region’s natural history.
 With a sanctuary for birds to rest, feed and nest, and a museum to place Connecticut’s birds and their habitats in the wider context of conservation, Birdcraft has provided enriching education experiences for generations.

 Renovations at Birdcraft Museum are now complete.
-This historic setting is now available to host your next upcoming event (click here for additional details).
+Though this historic setting is not open to the public, the space is now available to host your next upcoming event (click here for additional details).
 By renting with us, not only will you enjoy your event in this charming space, but you will also support our efforts in conservation and education.
 The grounds continue to support many diverse birds today, so you can look forward to sharing this beautiful nature retreat with them during your event.

 To check available dates, venue tours and more information please contact Ashley Keller, Birdcraft Museum Event Coordinator, at 203-556-9695 or via email.

 From I-95: Take Exit 21.
 Go north on Mill Plain Road for about ½ mile.
 Turn right onto Unquowa Road.
 After you go under the I-95 overpass, immediately turn left into our driveway and parking lot.

 From I-84: Take Routes 25, 8, or 91 south to Merritt Parkway and follow directions below.

 From Merritt Parkway (Route 15): Take Exit 44.